 producing

 a range of velveteen soft toy Bonzo dogs.
-They proved to be a
+They

 very

-popular item, and many different varieties were produced - some quite
+popular item, and many different varieties were produced

 simple

-and unjointed, others with jointed head & limbs.
-Some had
+and un-jointed, others with jointed head &

 stitched

 faces, others were moulded & more detailed.
-All of them had

 their

 facial expressions painted onto the velvet base.
-Each was

 finished

-off with a leather-effect collar with the company's celluloid button
+off with a leather-effect collar with the company's

 trademark

-on it, which gave the company's name and hometown and the name of the
+on it, which gave the company's name and home town and

 toy.

-The earliest Bonzos had a button with the name Bonzo on it & a
+The earliest Bonzos had a button with the name Bonzo on

 metal

-edge surround, the later & more common buttons were just celluloid.
+edge surround, the later & more common buttons were

-were a hygienic toy.
+They had a hand-stitched label on their foot which stated that they were a hygienic toy.
 The Bonzos themselves also had a special tag attached to their collar which gave details of the toy & included a facsimile of G.E.
 Studdy's signature on it.
+In 1923, the retail price for the small sitting Bonzo was 8 shillings & sixpence, and the larger jointed, sitting or standing Bonzos were sold for 10 shillings & sixpence. |

 |